kullrich/PolyPanner/README.md

 PolyPanner was developed by Eitan Yaffe (eitan.yaffe@gmail.com).

 ## Installation

-You use pre-compiled binaries or compile from code.
+You can use pre-compiled PolyPanner binaries or compile PolyPanner from code.

 ### Use pre-compiled binaries